-FEMALE HAIR LOSS : NOT A TABOO!
+WOMEN HAIR LOSS : NOT A TABOO!

 Let’s talk about female hair loss!

-Female pattern hair loss (FPHL or the medical term alopecia) is the extreme thinning of hair and/or the development of bald spots experienced by approximately two-thirds of postmenopausal women.
+Generally speaking, Female pattern hair loss (FPHL or the medical term alopecia) is the extreme thinning of hair and/or the development of bald spots experienced by approximately two-thirds of postmenopausal women.

 Is hair loss in women common?

 It is normal to lose 50-100 hairs per day and they tend to grow back.
 However, extreme hair loss is something else and can really affect a person emotionally.